sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 ### Reference DynamoDB

-Next let's programmatically reference [the DynamoDB table that we created using CDK]({% link _chapters/create-a-dynamodb-table-in-sst.md %}).
+Next let's programmatically reference a DynamoDB table created using SST.

 {%change%} Replace the `environment` and `iamRoleStatements` block with in your `serverless.yml` with.